SAILING TASKS AND SAFETY CONSIDERATIONS

 - Know your Emergency Egress Route with your eyes closed.
 There was a case, not with the French Maid, where the crew was not aware that a

-previous crew had run the boat into a coral reef and cracked the keel.
+previous crew had run the boat into a coral reef and over stressed the keel.
 When it later broke off, the boat flipped and sank.
 Two people died because they couldn't get out.
-Even though VI Yacht Charters
+Even though divers

 Know were your life preserver is located and how to wear it, and how to exit the boat rapidly.